bajegaha/Walmart_analysis/README.md

   ```

 4. **Prepare your data**
-  - Place the `WalmartRetailSales.xlsx` file in the project root directory
+  - Place the `WalmartRetailSales.csv` file in the project root directory

 ## Usage